 If you don’t have the space for a dedicated home office, why not create a stylish workspace in a corner of the sitting room or under the stairs?
 A built-in desk and shelving can be integrated seamlessly into a living room to create a work ‘zone’ which blends in with the rest of the room.
-In our Eaton Mews North project, the desk area in the open-plan sitting room makes a real statement with its retro leather chair, industrial-style desk and contemporary neon artwork.
+In our Eaton Mews North project, the desk area in the open-plan sitting room makes a real statement with its retro leather chair, industrial-style desk and neon artwork.

 A more discreet solution can be achieved with the use of a pocket door which slides across to conceal the work station when not in use.
 This approach worked brilliantly in our Richmond project in which we created a long, bench-style desk along one wall of the large living area.
 A beautiful, timber door slides back to reveal elegant painted cabinetry complete with cupboards, shelving and plenty of space in which to work.